Members Area

 There are six submission types.
 Please read below to determine which is the best fit for your submission, or click here for a session type comparison.

-1. Panels (60 minutes) provide opportunities for attendees to hear experts knowledgeable about a specific issue or topic present information and discuss views in a format less didactic than symposia, workshops and lectures.
+2. Panels (60 minutes) provide opportunities for attendees to hear experts knowledgeable about a specific issue or topic present information and discuss views in a format less didactic than symposia, workshops and lectures.
 Presenters should provide or discuss techniques that address some aspect social justice, either equity, advocacy, or cultural competence within applied sport psychology.
 Panels are limited to four speakers, including the moderator.
+Panels will be 60 minutes in length and include the opportunity for audience interaction.
+Panels are limited to four presenters, including the moderator.

-3. Symposia (60 minutes) include presentations by 3 to 5 individuals organized around a particular topic or theme.
+4. Symposia (60 minutes) include presentations by 3 to 5 individuals organized around a particular topic or theme.
+You may request either 60 or 75 minutes, although time is determined by availability of slots.
 For symposia, it is desirable but not required to include a discussant.
 A general abstract plus two or more supporting abstracts must be included or the system will not allow the submission as a symposium.
 The general abstract must contain a description of the topic and purpose of the symposium, a statement of the significance of the topic and a brief overview of each presentation.
 Each supporting abstract should outline information being presented.
 Presenters are encouraged to provide or discuss techniques that address some aspect of social justice, either equity, advocacy, or cultural competence within applied sport psychology.
 It is suggested that the symposium coordinator collect individual abstracts from the co-presenters to facilitate the writing of the general abstract.
 The general abstract and all supporting abstracts will be published on the conference app.

 5. Lectures (15 minutes) are single-speaker presentations on research, applied topics, and/or intervention techniques.
 Presenters are encouraged to provide or discuss techniques that address some aspect of social justice, either equity, advocacy, or cultural competence within applied sport psychology.
 Lecture presentations are limited to 15 minutes in length, with 12 minutes of presentation and 3 minutes for questions.
 Lectures will be combined with other presentations of similar topics into 60-minute blocks.